-We're experts on issues related to gender equality, the criminal justice system, and the employment landscape.
-Please send all media enquiries to lizzy@workingchance.org or 07860 940455
+We're experts on women in the criminal justice system, and the recruitment and employment of people with convictions.
+Media enquiries to media@workingchance.org or 07860 940455

 -